 Using a Telephoto Camera Lens

-A telephoto camera lens with at least 300mm of focal length will also work well.
-At longer focal lengths like the ones necessary for a close up of the moon, you must use a fast exposure to capture a sharp photo of the moon.
+If you don’t own a telescope, a telephoto camera lens with at least 300mm of focal length will work well.
+At longer focal lengths like the ones necessary for a close-up of the moon, you must use fast exposure to capture a sharp photo of the moon.
 This is because the Earth is spinning, so you’re essentially trying to photograph a moving target.

 The image below was captured using a Canon EOS 70D and a Canon EF 400mm F/5.6 Lens.

-Owners of astronomical telescopes for astrophotography usually own a GoTo equatorial mount.
-This allows the user to enter any celestial object into the hand controller, and the mount will automatically slew to that object once it has been properly star aligned.
+Owners of astronomical telescopes for astrophotography usually own an equatorial telescope mount, and this is an ideal configuration for moon photography.
+This allows the user to enter any celestial object into the hand controller, and the mount will automatically slew to that object once it has been properly star-aligned.

 An iOptron SkyGuider Pro camera mount with a DSLR and 300mm Lens attached